Salomon Quest 4 GTX

 |Salomon Quest 4 GTX||$230||Midweight||2 lb.
 14.2 oz.||Yes (Gore-Tex)||Leather / textile|

 Scarpa’s Zodiac Plus GTX is another boot often considered alongside the Quest, and for good reason: It’s stiff, very grippy, and offers excellent support and stability for difficult hikes and backpacking trips.
 Like the Renegade above, the Zodiac Plus is also lighter than the Quest at 2 pounds 6.4 ounces, although it’s noticeably stiffer and less cushioned.
-In the end, this rigid feel is what bumps the Zodiac Plus down on our hiking boot list, but it’s nevertheless a mountain-ready design at a low weight.
+In the end, this rigid feel is what bumps the Zodiac Plus down on our hiking boot list (along with its steep $329 price tag), but it’s nevertheless a mountain-ready design at a low weight.
 If you don’t mind the slight bump in heft, however, we prefer the more padded and comfortable feel of the Quest.

 Salomon’s own X Ultra 4 Mid GTX slots in as a final competitor to the Quest 4.
 As we touched on above, the two boots have very different intentions: While the Quest is designed for tackling technical terrain with its stiff, protective, and supportive build, the X Ultra is built more for fast-and-light day hiking and light backpacking trips.
 As a result, the X Ultra is considerably lighter at 1 pound 14 ounces and provides sufficient support and coverage for on-trail use, but its flexible and nimble feel fall short for covering serious mileage over challenging ground (or when hauling a heavy pack).
 In the end, the X Ultra is perfectly serviceable for most hikers’ needs (for more, see our X Ultra 4 Mid review), but it can’t dethrone the taller and stiffer Quest for truly steep and rugged trails.